 It is precisely the phytosterols obtained from oil-containing plants that balance the skin\’s moisture balance and are therefore often used for dry skin.
 They have an anti-itch and anti-inflammatory effect.

-Cold pressed hemp oil is also considered to have a better flavour and aroma, which is down to the higher concentration of terpenes and monoterpenes found within the extract.
+Cold-pressed hemp oil is also considered to have a better flavor and aroma, which is down to the higher concentration of terpenes and monoterpenes found within the extract.

 It creates a purer product

 CO2 extraction also leaves absolutely no solvent residues, so the final oil is impeccably pure.
 This includes the incredible natural color and smell.
-You only have to see how orange, concentrated and herbaceously-scented Sea Buckthorn Seeds bio regenerate is to witness CO2 extracts at their best.
+You only have to see how orange, concentrated, and herbaceously-scented Sea Buckthorn Seeds bio regenerate is to witness CO2 extracts at their optimization.